pgorman/dangerjaunt/dangerjaunt.md

 Furthermore, every 250 coins of treasure carried drops the character's movement by one tier.

-The referee makes a wandering monster check every real hour of play time.
+The referee checks for wandering monsters every real hour of play time.
 The odds depend on the movement rate/encumbrance of the party.
 The referee adds an additional wandering monster check at 1 or 2 in 6 when the characters do something that might attract monsters, like noisily bash down a door or roast a kobold.